 configuration.yml file can be configured as follows:

-Git Commit Prefixes: Should the default prefixes not be desired, you can define Git commit prefixes that match your style.
+prefixes): Should the default prefixes not be desired, you can define Git commit prefixes that match your style.
 NOTE: Prefix order is important with the first prefix defined taking precedence over the second and so forth.
 Special characters are allowed for prefixes but should be enclosed in quotes.
 To disable prefix usage completely, use an empty array.
 Example:

 To securely sign your Git tags, install and configure GPG: